JagHack/jagprox/README.md

 **Disclaimer:** This is a third-party tool and is not affiliated with, endorsed, or supported by Hypixel Inc. Use at your own risk.

-JagProx is a powerful, local Hypixel proxy built with Node.js that enhances your gameplay experience by adding custom quality-of-life features, advanced statistical analysis, and powerful automation tools directly to your Minecraft client.
+JagProx is a powerful, local Hypixel proxy built with Node.js that enhances your gameplay experience by adding custom quality-of-life features, advanced statistical analysis, and powerful automation tools directly to your Minecraft client, all managed through a sleek desktop launcher.

 ---